The $725 Billion Prisoner's Dilemma

 Deeper looks at the companies, sectors, and stories behind the numbers.

 The S&P 500 is up 10% in April.
 The Nasdaq is up 15%.
 Oil is above $125.
 Consumer spending is slowing.
 And tech is carrying the entire thing.
-This is not a normal bull market.
+This is not your typical bull market.

 60% collective earnings growth. $320 billion combined AI capex.
 And the stock that fell the most was the one spending the most.
 Welcome to the era of delayed gratification.